W. Virginia Senate blows deadline to pass teaching race bill

 It would have created a mechanism for reporting complaints and for the Legislature to collect data on how many complaints are substantiated each year.
 The law didn’t specify punishment.

 Legislators convened at the snowy state Capitol on Saturday with dozens of bills to finalize.
-House Speaker Roger Hanshaw arrived late to a debate on the state budget bill because he was delayed by a car accident on the roads, which were still being cleared.
+GOP House Speaker Roger Hanshaw arrived late to a debate on the state budget bill because he was delayed by a car accident on the roads, which were still being cleared.

 The bill dealing with disabilities and abortion was passed just minutes before midnight, following 90 minutes of discussion.
 It now moves to the desk of Republican Gov. Jim Justice.